440 Huntington Avenue

 My husband and I both had “non-traditional” college experiences.
 We went to college after we got married (me in my twenties, Tom in his forties) and while holding down regular jobs.
 So, if you ever feel like you came to computer science “late,” I am right there with you.
 And it doesn’t matter — I belong here, and so do you.

 My first exposure to computer science came my freshman year of college, when I randomly signed up for the intro class.
 I ended up majoring in it and going on to grad school because I loved it… but mostly because I had an amazing teacher.
 Now, my whole goal in life is to try to be that teacher for someone else.

 What are your research interests?

 I teach all over the undergraduate curriculum, as well as in the ALIGN program, a master’s degree for students who have a bachelor’s in a field other than computer science.

 What are the specifics of your industry experience?

-After Amazon, I was Product Director for an international nonprofit organization called TechSoup Global.
-The organization was just starting to build their software engineering team when I came on board, and we built software for social change instigators all over the world.
+After Amazon, I was product director for an international nonprofit organization called TechSoup Global.
+The organization was just starting to build their software engineering team when I came on board.
+We built software for social change instigators all over the world.